-Applications Open for WFTV Mentoring Scheme in Northern Ireland
+Applications Open for WFTV Mentoring Scheme in Northern Ireland *Now Closed*

 We are delighted to announce that applications for our pioneering new mentoring scheme in Northern Ireland are now open.
 The innovative programme is designed to help Northern Irish women who have more than five years’ experience working in TV production, who are now looking to take the next step in their career.